cyfronet-fid/sat4envi/README.md

 To control the number of scenes seeded per product for `s4e-sync-1` dataset use property `seed.products.s4e-sync-v1.limit`, by default the seeder loads only 100 scenes of each product.
 To load an unlimited number set its value to -1.

+#### Scene updates from AMQP queue

+Application can be configured to listen to notifications from an AMQP queue with S3 object updates.

+In profile `development` this feature is enabled, and in `production` it has to be enabled by setting `amqp.enabled=true` or `AMQP_ENABLED=true`.

+By default, the listener subscribes to queue `s4e.scenes.incoming`.
+When an error occurs during scene processing, the message is rejected with option not to requeue it.
+The queue should have a dead-letter exchange configured to keep such notifications.

+Related properties list and their defaults:
+- `amqp.enabled=false`,
+- `amqp.create-queues=false`: if set to true then the incoming queue is created on application startup (default in profiles `development`),
+- `amqp.queues.incoming=s4e.scenes.incoming`: the name of the queue the module registers to.
+It must either exist or be created by setting `amqp.create-queues=true`.

 #### Custom docker-compose local configurations